 - Repeat as many times as you like.

 - Place a pair of dumbbells on the floor in front of you, close to your feet.

 - Stand straight in the hip-width stance.

 - Now, push through your heels to return to the standing position.
-This is your one repetition.
+That is your one repetition.

-- To do the next repetitions, repeat the same steps but do not land the dumbbells on the floor.
-Repeat as many times as you can.
+- Repeat the same steps but do not land the dumbbells on the floor to do the next repetitions.

 Is Romanian Deadlift Good For the Lower back?

 The RDL strengthens the posterior chain muscles, including the lower back, but it is not the primary targeted muscle.
 Yet, it is a good exercise to incorporate with other lower back strengthening exercises to solidify your muscles.